ChronoByte404/TheMechanic57/README.md

 - Has a voice interface (using OpenAI's Whisper)
 - A Discord interface, to allow remote control and TTS output through a Discord VC.
 - Natural Language Generation using a combination of GPT4All, Carter and Intent Classification Responses for forced behaviours.
+- Closed source, but an API service will soon be available for NLP and NLG.

 AI Discord Moderator named 'Ultron' using Lily's AI.
 - A Discord interface, to allow remote control and TTS output through a Discord VC.
 Also, automatically detecting inappropriate content and removing it, applying roles to new members, and assisting enquiries.